 In accordance with Accounting Standards Codification ("ASC") 805-50-25, the Reorganization has been accounted for as a recapitalization among entities under common control since the same controlling shareholder controlled all these entities before and after the Reorganization.
 The consolidation of the Company and its subsidiaries has been accounted for at historical cost and prepared on the basis as if the aforementioned transactions had become effective as of the beginning of the first period presented in the accompanying consolidated financial statements.
-Results of operations for the period presented comprise those of the previously separate entities combined from the beginning of the period to the end of the period.
-By eliminating the effects of intra-entity transactions in determining the results of operations for the period before the Reorganization, those results will be on substantially the same basis as the results of operations for the period after the date of combination.
+Results of operations for the period presented comprise those of the previously separate entities combined from the beginning of the eresults of operations for the period before the Reorganization, those results will be on substantially the same basis as the results of operations for the period after the date of combination.
 The effects of intra-entity transactions on current assets, current liabilities, revenue, and cost of sales for periods presented and on retained earnings (accumulated deficit) at the beginning of the periods presented are eliminated to the extent possible.
 Furthermore, ASC 805-50-45-5 indicates that the financial statements and financial information presented for prior years also shall be retrospectively adjusted to furnish comparative information.

-NOTE 1 - ORGANIZATION AND BUSINESS DESCRIPTION (Continued)
+NOTE 1 - ORGANIZATION AND BUSINESS DESCRIPTION (continued)